Brinker International (NYSE:EAT) Reaches New 12-Month Low at $33.30

 Brinker International, Inc. (NYSE:EAT)’s stock price reached a new 52-week low on Thursday .
 The stock traded as low as $33.30 and last traded at $33.30, with a volume of 34829 shares.
 The stock had previously closed at $34.46.

 Several research analysts have weighed in on EAT shares.
-Gordon Haskett lowered Brinker International from a “buy” rating to a “hold” rating and set a $41.00 price target on the stock. in a research report on Friday, January 14th.
-Stephens lowered their price target on Brinker International from $68.00 to $64.00 and set an “overweight” rating on the stock in a research report on Thursday, October 21st.
-Jefferies Financial Group lowered their price target on Brinker International from $78.00 to $63.00 and set a “buy” rating on the stock in a research report on Thursday, October 21st.
-Deutsche Bank Aktiengesellschaft lowered their price target on Brinker International from $58.00 to $50.00 and set a “hold” rating on the stock in a research report on Friday, October 22nd.
-Finally, BMO Capital Markets reduced their target price on Brinker International from $83.00 to $65.00 and set an “outperform” rating for the company in a research note on Thursday, October 21st.
-Nine research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $56.75.
+Royal Bank of Canada lowered their price target on Brinker International from $53.00 to $45.00 and set a “sector perform” rating on the stock in a research report on Thursday, October 21st.
+MKM Partners reduced their target price on Brinker International from $70.00 to $58.00 and set a “buy” rating for the company in a research note on Thursday, October 21st.
+KeyCorp reduced their target price on Brinker International from $63.00 to $58.00 and set an “overweight” rating for the company in a research note on Monday, October 18th.
+They noted that the move was a valuation call.
+Deutsche Bank Aktiengesellschaft reduced their target price on Brinker International from $58.00 to $50.00 and set a “hold” rating for the company in a research note on Friday, October 22nd.
+Finally, Morgan Stanley reduced their target price on Brinker International from $47.00 to $43.00 and set an “equal weight” rating for the company in a research note on Friday, January 14th.
+Nine equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+According to data from MarketBeat, Brinker International presently has a consensus rating of “Buy” and an average target price of $56.75.

 The company has a market cap of $1.50 billion, a price-to-earnings ratio of 12.09, a PEG ratio of 0.95 and a beta of 2.64.
 The business has a fifty day moving average price of $37.25 and a 200 day moving average price of $46.65.

-In other Brinker International news, CEO Wyman Roberts sold 13,665 shares of the company’s stock in a transaction dated Monday, January 3rd.
+In other news, SVP Daniel S. Fuller bought 1,275 shares of the stock in a transaction on Monday, November 29th.
+The stock was acquired at an average price of $35.42 per share, with a total value of $45,160.50.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, CEO Wyman Roberts sold 13,665 shares of the company’s stock in a transaction dated Monday, January 3rd.
 The stock was sold at an average price of $36.87, for a total value of $503,828.55.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, SVP Daniel S. Fuller bought 1,275 shares of the stock in a transaction on Monday, November 29th.
-The stock was purchased at an average cost of $35.42 per share, with a total value of $45,160.50.
-The disclosure for this purchase can be found here.
-4.21% of the stock is currently owned by insiders.
+The disclosure for this sale can be found here.
+4.21% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in EAT.
-Amundi Pioneer Asset Management Inc. grew its position in shares of Brinker International by 2.0% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 504,946 shares of the restaurant operator’s stock valued at $22,409,000 after buying an additional 10,023 shares during the last quarter.
-Envestnet Asset Management Inc. grew its position in shares of Brinker International by 50.2% in the 2nd quarter.
-Envestnet Asset Management Inc. now owns 12,624 shares of the restaurant operator’s stock valued at $781,000 after buying an additional 4,221 shares during the last quarter.
-State Board of Administration of Florida Retirement System grew its position in shares of Brinker International by 5.4% in the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 17,521 shares of the restaurant operator’s stock valued at $1,084,000 after buying an additional 897 shares during the last quarter.
-BNP Paribas Arbitrage SA grew its position in shares of Brinker International by 59.0% in the 2nd quarter.
-BNP Paribas Arbitrage SA now owns 76,183 shares of the restaurant operator’s stock valued at $4,712,000 after buying an additional 28,263 shares during the last quarter.
-Finally, Susquehanna Fundamental Investments LLC grew its position in shares of Brinker International by 1.2% in the 2nd quarter.
-Susquehanna Fundamental Investments LLC now owns 52,427 shares of the restaurant operator’s stock valued at $3,243,000 after buying an additional 600 shares during the last quarter.
-Hedge funds and other institutional investors own 94.07% of the company’s stock.
+Several institutional investors have recently made changes to their positions in EAT.
+Nordea Investment Management AB boosted its position in shares of Brinker International by 461.0% during the 3rd quarter.
+Nordea Investment Management AB now owns 2,347,280 shares of the restaurant operator’s stock valued at $117,951,000 after purchasing an additional 1,928,850 shares in the last quarter.
+FMR LLC boosted its holdings in Brinker International by 84.8% in the second quarter.
+FMR LLC now owns 2,197,763 shares of the restaurant operator’s stock worth $135,932,000 after acquiring an additional 1,008,644 shares in the last quarter.
+Macquarie Group Ltd. boosted its holdings in Brinker International by 109.7% in the second quarter.
+Macquarie Group Ltd. now owns 1,748,552 shares of the restaurant operator’s stock worth $108,148,000 after acquiring an additional 914,746 shares in the last quarter.
+Amundi bought a new position in Brinker International in the second quarter worth approximately $48,204,000.
+Finally, Voloridge Investment Management LLC boosted its holdings in Brinker International by 121.1% in the third quarter.
+Voloridge Investment Management LLC now owns 420,922 shares of the restaurant operator’s stock worth $20,646,000 after acquiring an additional 230,545 shares in the last quarter.
+Institutional investors own 94.07% of the company’s stock.

 Brinker International Company Profile (NYSE:EAT)